 Understanding Freeze-Thaw Cycles

-Winter brings cold weather and the potential for significant damage to your home's foundation.
+Winter brings cold weather and potential damage to your home's foundation.
 One of the most common issues homeowners face during this season is the freeze-thaw cycle.
 But what exactly is it?

 What is a Freeze-Thaw Cycle?